jiangtt18/Readme/README.md

 1. Use Horizontal Scaling to handle increasing loads and to address single points of failure: we could add a Load Balancer such as Amazon's ELB, since ELB is highly available.
 Alternatively, we could configure our own load balancer, by setting up multiple servers in active-active or active-passive in multiple availability zones will improve availability.

-2. Limit third party API call to reduce latency and avoid hitting rate limit:
-   Everyday, we could set up a cron job to make one API call getting all open food trucks on that day.To keep returned data in sync with Socrata dataset, we could either setup a webhook(if any) or run cron job daily/weekly depending on how frequently dataset gets updated.
+2. Limit third party API call to reduce latency and avoid hitting rate limit: we could set up a cron job to make one API call getting all open food trucks on that day.
+To keep returned data in sync with Socrata dataset, we could either setup a webhook(if any) or run a cron job daily/weekly depending on how frequently dataset gets updated.
 Considering the current dataset has only 24 columns and 3218 rows (< 5MB) in total, it would be safe to save returned data in the memory.
-We can then perform quick filter to get available food trucks per time upon request.
+We can then perform quick a filter to get available food trucks per time upon request.

 ### Class Diagram
 ![Image description](./assets/images/FoodTruck.png)